 The 17 flow state triggers that I'm going to explain today are ways of driving our attention into the now, or as researchers call it, ‘THE DEEP NOW’.
 This “Deep Now” is a state of present heightened focus, that has been known as the Zone, as others call it the Pocket.
 And it is becoming more commonly known as “The Flow State” which I prefer calling it.
 Why?, because when you’re in IT, that’s the best word to describe the sensation.

 The following 17 flow state triggers come from research undertaken by the Flow Genome Project lead by Steven Kotler and Jamie Wheal.
 There are 4 groups of Flow Trigger: (4) Psychological; (3) Environmental; (9) Social and; (1) Creative.

 By including some, or all, of these triggers, you can push yourself into a state of peak performance.
 Your performance will increase, whatever sports you are in, and your creativity, innovation, learning, and memory will all be enhanced.
 You will become happier!

 These are internal strategies that draw attention to the NOW and keep you there.

-- Intensely Focused Attention – One of the primary purposes of flow state is to help you focus on a particular task, however, to hack into the flow state in the first place, you must be in a position that allows you to strongly focus your attention to your goals.
+- Intensely Focused Attention – One of the primary purposes of the flow state is to help you focus on a particular task, however, to hack into the flow state in the first place, you must be in a position that allows you to strongly focus your attention on your goals.
 This also means multi-tasking is out.
-Flow demands singular and solitude action.
+Flow demands singular and solitary action.

 - Clear Goals – When you have clear goals, your mind doesn’t have to wonder what to do next.
 You know what you’re doing and why you’re doing it.
 Also, don’t focus on the finish line, focus on running the race, the NOW, the present moment.
 Many are getting distracted by their past, future, or self.
 Focus on the clarity of your goals.
 It gives you certainty.